insidewhy/catfriend/README.markdown

     checkInterval          60     # how often to wait between checks in seconds

 ## TODO
-* Rewrite in C++ and use IMAP idle command rather than polling for instant notifications.
+* Use IMAP idle rather than polling

 ## Dependencies
 * python-notify